mdabessa/mdabessa/README.md

 # 👋 Hi!!
 I'm Matheus Bessa!

--💻 I'm a Computer Science student at the Cruzeiro do Sul University in São Paulo, Brazil.

--✏️ I'm currently learning about Data Science and Machine Learning.

--💬 Ask me about anything!
+I'm a data scientist, and I'm passionate about solving problems and learning new things.

 <br>